 What is a liver scan?

-A liver scan is an imaging test to look at your liver and see how well it is working.
+A liver scan is an imaging test to look at your liver and see how well it's working.

 A liver scan is a type of nuclear imaging test.
 This means that a tiny amount of a